 We are thrilled that the NSW Government recognises the huge impact that a structured mentoring program can have on a young person’s life during the crucial teenage years, and that they are prepared to invest in Raise to deliver this very important contract.

 Our Career program is for students in Year 10 and over and provides extra support for them to complete Year 12 and enjoy life beyond school.
 We offer mentoring from volunteers who work in the student’s career area of interest and workshops identifying potential areas of strength and interest.
 The program was trialled as a pilot in 2014 in partnership with the Northern Beaches Business Enterprise Network, and Narrabeen Sports High School.
 As it was such a huge success, we are now able to continue offering this program on an ongoing basis as a one day workshop in schools or corporate offices.

 Our young people have innovation and entrepreneurial skills, abilities and ideas, however they may struggle to match these to career pathways without mentoring support.
 By providing these students with direct real world experience we provide them with a clearer picture of work.
 This helps them recognise the choices they have in life, increases their employability skills and helps them to make decisions about their future career.

-Raise trains volunteers from the community and from corporate partners from various industries in our 6-hour mentoring skills training course, and then we match mentors with students who have an interest in working in their area of expertise.
-The program consists of a full one day workshop which assist the students to identify their learning style, personality type, career aspirations, and suitability for certain fields.
+Raise trains volunteers from our corporate partners in various industries in our 6-hour mentoring skills training course, and then we match mentors with students who have an interest in working in their area of expertise.
+The program consists of a full one day workshop which assists the students to identify their learning style, personality type, career aspirations, and suitability for certain fields.
 The mentee and mentor are matched to work together for the day to identify career goals and strategies and have a lot of fun.